Mosiwi/mosiwi_wiki/docs/source/common_product/C1K0000_4in1_basic_learning_kit/Microbit_tutorial/Makecode_tutorial.md

 ![Img](../../../_static/common_product/C1K0000_4in1_basic_learning_kit/Micobit_tutorial/36img.png)

 ▶ 16: ![Img](../../../_static/common_product/C1K0000_4in1_basic_learning_kit/Micobit_tutorial/44img.png)
-When the ultrasonic module is connected to the fan port on the expansion board, it is used to control the steering and speed of the fan module.
+When the fan module is connected to the fan port on the expansion board, it is used to control the steering and speed of the fan module.
 ![Img](../../../_static/common_product/C1K0000_4in1_basic_learning_kit/Micobit_tutorial/45img.png)
 Parameter 1: CW = clockwise rotation.
 Parameter 2: CCW = counterclockwise rotation.